Multi-party Semi-quantum Secret Sharing Protocol based on Measure-flip and Reflect Operations: The proposed MSQSS protocol

-\textbf {Step 2:} Alice generates $n$ groups of decoy photons $D_1,D_2,\dots,D_n$, where each group has $L$ particles, and each is randomly taken from the set $\{|0\rangle, |1\rangle, |+\rangle,|-\rangle \}$.
-After that, $D_i$ is inserted by Alice into $S_i$ to produce a new sequence $S^{*}_{i}$.
-Subsequently, Alice keeps $S_0$ in her hands and sends $S^{*}_1,S^{*}_2,\dots,S^{*}_n$ to Bob$_1$, Bob$_2$,$\dots$, Bob$_n$, respectively. \\ \textbf {Step 3:} For each received qubit, Bob$_i$ randomly chooses the measure-flip or reflect operations.
-After that, Bob$_i$ reorders these qubits and the rearranged sequence is labled as $S^{\prime}_i$.
-Finally, he sends $S^{\prime}_i$ to Alice.
+\textbf {Step 3:} For each received qubit, Bob$_i$ first randomly chooses the \textbf{Measure-flip} or \textbf{Reflect} operations.
+After that, he performs \textbf{Reorder} operations on these qubits and sends them back to Alice.
+For convenience, the rearranged sequence is labled as $S^{\prime}_i$.
 Note that, in this step, Bob$_i$ creates a $2L$ bits string $R_{i} (r^{1}_{i},r^{2}_{i},\dots,r^{2L}_{i})$ to record his operations.
-If he chooses the reflect operation on the $h$-th qubit, he sets $r^{h}_{i}=0$.
+If he chooses the \textbf{Reflect} operation on the $h$-th qubit, he sets $r^{h}_{i}=0$.
 Otherwise, he sets $r^{h}_{i}=1$.
-Here, $h=1,2,\dots, 2L$. \\ \textbf {Step 4:} After Alice stores all the received qubits, Bob$_i$ announces the order of sequence $S^{\prime}_i$.
+Here, $h=1,2,\dots, 2L$.

+\textbf {Step 4:} After Alice stores all the received qubits, Bob$_i$ announces the order of sequence $S^{\prime}_i$.
 Then, Alice recovers the original order of the sequence and picks out all the decoy photons.
 Alice informs Bob$_i$ to announce his operations on the decoy photons.
-According to Bob$_i$'s operations, Alice measures the decoy photons and discusses the correctness of the measurement results with Bob$_i$ (see Table 1).
-For example, when Bob$_i$ chooses the measure-flip operation, his measurement results should be identical to Alice's initial states; when Bob$_i$ chooses the reflect operation, Alice's measurement results should be identical to her initial states.
+According to Bob$_i$'s operations, Alice measures the decoy photons and discusses the correctness of the measurement results with Bob$_i$.
+Table \ref{tab1} lists all 8 possible situations.
+For example, when Bob$_i$ chooses the \textbf{Reflect} operation, Alice's measurement results should be identical to her initial states.
+If the error rate for the above cases exceeds the threshold, the protocol will be terminated and restarted.

-\textbf {Step 5:} Alice (Bob) discards the qubits (bits) used to eavesdropping check.
+\textbf {Step 5:} Alice (Bob$_i$) discards the qubits (bits) used to eavesdropping check.
 After removing decoy photons, the sequence $S^{\prime}_{i}$ is denoted as $S^{\prime\prime}_{i}$.
 Each Bob$_i$ uses the remaining bits of $R_i$ as his secret, which is labeled as $R^{\prime}_i (r^{\prime 1}_{i},r^{\prime 2}_{i},\dots,r^{\prime L}_{i})$.
 Then Alice performs single-particle measurement on the qubits from $S_0$ and $S^{\prime\prime}_{1},S^{\prime\prime}_{2},\dots,S^{\prime\prime}_{n}$.
 The measurement results are denoted as follows.